semrush/intergalactic/website/docs/components/widget-empty/widget-empty.md

 > 💡 If the widget has a heading, it should be displayed in the “empty” state of the widget.

-**The maximum width of the block with “empty” state is 400px**.
+**The maximum width of the “empty” state block in side the widget is 400px**.
 It is required in order the text was readable.

 **Be brief**.
-Write briefly and to the point in such states.
-Two-three short sentences are usually enough to describe the situation.
+Write briefly and to the point in these states.
+Two or three short sentences are usually enough to describe the situation.

 ![paddings scheme](static/paddings-scheme.png)